How ‘Bad Trip’ star Eric Andre thrives on anxiety—yours, specifically

 For Andre, working on Bad Trip forced him to think beyond isolated skits and pranks to build a full narrative.
 Luckily for him, he had the help of Jeff Tremaine, director of the Jackass movies and Bad Grandpa, who served as a producer on Bad Trip.
 In fact, because Andre started developing and filming Bad Trip after season four of The Eric Andre Show, Tremaine’s guidance in the process led to season five being what Andre considers the best season to date.

-“When we started doing pranks on The Eric Andre Show, I would jump out of a trashcan and go boo and scare somebody or do some big public stunt and just have people as jaw-dropped observers,” Andre says.
-“But Jeff started stressing the importance of the people you’re pranking are the real stars of the segment, and they get the biggest laughs.
+“When we started doing pranks on The Eric Andre Show, I would jump out of a trashcan and go ‘boo’ and scare somebody or do some big public stunt and just have people as jaw-dropped observers,” Andre says.
+“But Jeff started stressing the importance of the people you’re pranking; [they] are the real stars of the segment, and they get the biggest laughs.
 So the more they’re on the hook and the more verbal they are and the more they believe the premise and are responding to it, the bigger laughs you’ll get.”

 Check out some of the highlights of the conversation below, and be sure to listen to the full episode wherever you enjoy your podcasts.